KiChjang/daedalus/README.md

 cargo test
 ```

+`transaction.rs` contains unit tests for deserializing transactions.
+Each transaction type has its own unit test for deserialization.

 `client.rs` contains unit tests for account actions performed on the client.
 The unit tests so far deal with the following cases:

 1. Simple deposits and withdrawals